mietek/charity-lang/doc/model-checking.md

 Proof can tell us whether a property holds of all models, without reference to the model.
 It can therefore even handle infinite models.
 Unfortunately, to describe a particular model, the number of assumptions needed would rival the size of the model.

 I have built sequent checkers (aka a decision procedure); a HML checker, a Modal Mu checker, and a Circuit Logic Checker.
-To get the HML checker, with documentation and examples, click ~~here~~.
-To get the modal Mu checker, with documentation and examples, click ~~here~~.
-To get the Circuit checker, with some examples, click ~~here~~.
+To get the HML checker, with documentation and examples, click [here](../more/hml).
+To get the Modal Mu checker, with documentation and examples, click [here](../more/mm).
+To get the Circuit checker, with some examples, click [here](../more/wires).
 The Circuit checker is a work in progress and includes a scanner, parser, pretty printer for terms, pretty printer for proofs, and counter examples.
-The documentation is from the Hml section.
+The documentation is from the HML section.
 Cut elimination and documentation will be added later.
 Fixed points are not included.

 ---